marcosspalenza/clustering_optimization/clstr/README.md

 -e --evaluation,
 Optimization measure using Clustering Internal Validity Indexes - IVI.
 Default : `silhouette`.
 All the validation measures included are presented in [Table 4](#table-ivi).

+-k --kclusters,
+Initial test for clustering optimization.
+The starter k are adjusted to the optimization's sampling space.
+Using k = 0 the tests start using a random value.
+Default : `0`.

 ## Format